-Muscles flexing, people prancing and everyone embracing their inner weirdo – welcome to Venice Beach.
+Muscles flexing, people prancing and everyone embracing their inner weirdo – welcome to Venice Beach – one of California’s must-see spots.
 Walking along the Venice Boardwalk is a step into the void.
 You never quite know what you’re going to come across but you know it’s going to be just so Venice Beach.

 Come on, you can’t come to LA without at least trying your hand at surfing the swells and we couldn’t write a piece on cool places in Los Angeles without including at least one surf spot.
 Where better to try it than at the aptly-named Surfrider Beach?
 Perfect swells make Surfrider Beach a sweet spot for Los Angeles’ surfing community.
 If you’re not convinced, watch the action from the adjacent wooden pier.

 Looking for a spectacular view of Los Angeles?
 Look no further than Griffith Park – the largest municipal park in LA and the best place to watch the sun setting on the City of Angels.
 There are mountain biking and hiking trails galore and an extra bonus in Griffith Observatory, where you can spy through telescopes, explore the exhibits and see live shows in the planetarium.